blmayer/Maze/README.md

 Created by: Brian Mayer - bleemayer@gmail.com
 Inital commit: Mar, 14, 2018
 Distributed under The Unlicense.
-See ``UNLICENSE`` for more information.
+See ``LICENSE`` for more information.

 ## Contributing